Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Motivation and main results

 \textit{Structure.} In Section \ref{lwp-s}, we establish precise versions of Theorem \ref{lwp-t-intro} on the local well-posedness of the gDNLS and gAL equations on the infinite lattice with the nonzero boundary conditions \eqref{uU-bc}.
 In Section \ref{lifespan-s}, we take advantage of our local well-posedness results in order to precisely relate the size of the gAL and gDNLS solutions on the infinite lattice with their associated lifespans.
 Furthermore, based on a suitable conservation law, we prove global existence for gDNLS on a finite lattice with either homogeneous Dirichlet or periodic boundary conditions.
-In Section \ref{prox-s}, we establish estimates for the distance between the solutions of the gAL and gDNLS systems on the infinite lattice with the nonzero boundary conditions \eqref{uU-bc}, leading to the precise version of Theorem \ref{prox-t-intro}.
-In Section \ref{sim-s}, we present a variety of numerical simulations in excellent agreement with the theoretical results of the precedings sections.
-Finally, in Section \ref{as-s} we establish estimate \eqref{AES} on the asymptotic equivalence between the AL and DNLS systems.
+In Section \ref{prox-s}, we establish estimates for the distance between the solutions of the gAL and gDNLS systems on the infinite lattice with the nonzero boundary conditions \eqref{uU-bc}, leading to the precise version of Theorem \ref{prox-t-intro}. \textit{All of these theoretical results are valid in both the focusing and the defocusing case.} In Section \ref{as-s}, we establish estimate \eqref{AES} on the asymptotic equivalence between the AL and DNLS systems.
+Finally, in Section \ref{sim-s}, we present a variety of numerical simulations in the focusing case, which are in excellent agreement with the theoretical results of the precedings sections.